rdoresz/MSc-thesis-project/README.md

 Only DEGs produced using the first four scripts were included in the final report, whereas the result from the multi-factor design-script was only used to produce a heatmap.

+## Roadmap

+Need to solve issue with broken README.md links.

 ## Author(s)

 - Dorottya Ralbovszki